MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

    > [!div class="mx-imgBorder"]
    > ![](media/segments-group1-define-filter-settings5.png "Select All Records")

-7. Select again the **ADD** operator.
-This time, we do have relationship to the Customer Profile entity (which we will select), as shown here.
+7. Select the **ADD** operator again.
+This time, our entity does have a relationship to the Customer Profile entity (which we will select), as shown here.

    > [!div class="mx-imgBorder"]
    > ![](media/segments-example-entities.png "Select ADD")